ovh/docs/pages/web/microsoft-collaborative-solutions/how_to_configure_ios/guide.en-ca.md

 - **For iOS 11, 12 and 13**: Go to `Accounts and passwords`{.action}, then `Add account`{.action}.
 Choose `Other`{.action}, then `Add Mail Account`{.action}.
 Then proceed to step 5 of the table below.

-- **For iOS versions 14 and above** versions: follow the instructions in the table below.
+- **For iOS versions 14 and above**: Follow the instructions in the table below.

 | | |
 |---|---|